critwitt/salon-app/README.md

 ![image](https://user-images.githubusercontent.com/104173081/205161095-eee18eef-a660-4f9c-9c91-940628245dcb.png)

+## Starting App

+You can use the following commands to run the application:

+`rails db:migrate`: migrate the database
+`rails s`: run the backend on http://localhost:3000 `npm start --prefix client`: run the frontend on http://localhost:4000

 ## Features

 This app features user authentication and authorization as a user must be logged in to view products on the products page.
 Once a user logs in, they will be able to add products to their cart which will be featured on their page along with any upcoming appointments they may have made.
 A user can log back in at any time and their personal data will be saved.